therealdydx/Personal-Website/README.md

 - Former Varsity Floorball Player and Field Hockey Player, can also play Football (Soccer)
 - Likes watching Arsenal FC, Diamond League sprinting events, and F1
 - I play the piano and chess occasionally
-- I readjust my financial portfolio every few months, recent wins coming from put options in big tech and oil stocks, while losses coming from crypto
+- I readjust my financial portfolio every few months, happy to chat about strategies
 - Read a lot of geopolitics (much less nowadays), so happy to talk about that
 - Also enjoy watching Korean and Chinese entertainment be it dramas or K-pop, but been a little busy in recent years